 I think that if we always put our training into clean boxes or silos, we do not get as much holistic development of the race as a whole as compared to if we combined different types of training into our sprinting workouts.

 Building Acceleration Sprinting

 The workout starts by utilizing resisted sprinting to develop acceleration.
-After a couple heavy sled pulls at a walking or jogging pace, I progressed into 2x30m sled sprints with 55 pounds of plate weight on the sled.
+After a couple heavy sled pulls at a walking or jogging pace, I progressed into 2x30m sled sprints with 55 pounds of plate weight on the sprint sled.
 These are performed with 3-6 minutes rest depending on the goal of the workout.